telerik/ajax-docs/general-information/web-config-settings-overview.md

 * **Telerik.ScriptManager.EnableEmbeddedjQuery**—lets you disable the embedded jQuery that comes with the Telerik controls by setting it to false.
 You can read more about this feature in the [Disabling the Embedded jQuery]({%slug scriptmanager/disabling-the-embedded-jquery%}) article.

+* **Telerik.ScriptManager.EnableHandlerEncryption**—lets you enable the Telerik WebResource request querystring encryption.
+You can read more about this feature in the [Encrypt Telerik WebResource Querystring]({%slug scriptmanager/encrypt-telerik-webresource-querystring%}) article.

 * **Telerik.ScriptManager.TelerikCdn**—lets you enable the scripts CDN support in RadScriptManager globally for the application by setting it to true.
 You can read more about this feature in the [Scripts CDN Overview]({%slug scriptmanager/cdn-support/overview%}) article.

 * **Telerik.ScriptManager.TelerikCdn.BaseSecureUrl**—lets you configure the base secure (HTTPS) URL of the scripts CDN for the entire application.
 You can read more about this feature in the [Custom CDN Provider]({%slug scriptmanager/cdn-support/custom-cdn-provider%}) article.